ofsoundmind/kihikihi/README.md

-Cicadas chorus is an integral part of summer in Aotearoa/New Zealand.
+Cicada chorus is an integral part of summer in Aotearoa/New Zealand.
 This project aims to train a machine learning model to identify NZ cicadas from acoustic recordings.